brimdata/zed/docs/README.md

 * All like operations available through the service API are also available directly via the `zed` command.
 * Everything available to the client is
-* Search indexes and aggregations partials are all just ZNG files and you can learn about the Zed lake by simply running `zq` on the
+* Search indexes and aggregate partials are all just ZNG files and you can learn about the Zed lake by simply running `zq` on the various ZNG files in cloud store.
 * Lake management is agent-driven through the API.
 Instead of complex policies like data compaction being implemented in the core with some fixed set of algorithms and policies, an agent can simply hit the API to obtain the meta-data of the objects in the lake, analyze the objects (e.g., looking for too much key space overlap) and issue API commands to say merge overlapping objects and deleted the old fragmented objects all with the transactional consistency of the commit log.
-* Components are easily tested and debugged in isolation
+* Components are easily tested and debugged in isolation.

-For example, the `zed ls` command simply hits the `pools` endpoint

-Example, list data pools...

-Example, data compaction...

-* terminology
-    * Zed is the umbrella term
-        * used interchangeable to describe the project, the repo, the system, the language, and the data model
-        * ZSON, ZNG, ZST are the formats

-    * Zed lake
-        * pools
-        * branches
-        * indexes
-        * data objects
-        * query
-        * metadata query
-===